scsm-ua/kirtan-guide-en/songs/ha-ha-bhaktivinoda-thakkura-guroh.md

     mādhurya-sevā-sukhaṁ    nityaṁ yatra mudā tanoti hi bhavān tad dhāma-sevā-pradaḥ

-Situated in the topmost region of the absolutely in- conceivable spiritual sky is the holy abode of Śrī Vṛndāvan Dhām, in the spiritual planet known as Goloka.
-There, sur- rounded by Sakhīs, Śrīmatī Rādhikā revels in the mellows of divine Pastimes.
-With great ecstasy, She expands the joy of loving sweetness in the service of Śrī Krishnachandra, who is otherwise served in four relationships up to par- enthood.
+Situated in the topmost region of the absolutely inconceivable spiritual sky is the holy abode of Śrī Vṛndāvan Dhām, in the spiritual planet known as Goloka.
+There, surrounded by Sakhīs, Śrīmatī Rādhikā revels in the mellows of divine Pastimes.
+With great ecstasy, She expands the joy of loving sweetness in the service of Śrī Krishnachandra, who is otherwise served in four relationships up to parenthood.
 You, Oh Ṭhākur Bhakti Vinod, can give us the service of that holy Dhām.

 #### 9